Meriem1551/printf/README.md

 - You don’t have to handle the length modifiers

 <h4>7.
 The big print gives and the small print takes away </h4>
-Handle the following flag characters for non-custom conversion specifiers:
+<p>Handle the following flag characters for non-custom conversion specifiers:</p>

+- '+'
+- space
+- '#'

 <h4>8.
 Sarcasm is lost in print </h4>
 Handle the following length modifiers for non-custom conversion specifiers: